Master Theodoric: The technique of Theodoric's panel paintings

 The preparation of the panels (beechwood), including a double-layered siliceous and chalk base, is identical to practice in France and Germany but doesn't appear in Italy.
 The preparatory black underdrawing in brush is linear and highly detailed in places.
 In the final painting, however, numerous divergences have been found, for example in the position of hands.
 The preparatory drawing is covered with a layer of oil-based lead white paint.
 This layer also reflects diffuse light falling on it through translucent lazure layers and shines through the uppermost parts of the drapery.
 The painting itself is executed in egg tempera alternating with layers of oil.
 The oil base enabled both the arranging of contrasting colour layers and the gradual modelling of the volume.
 Theodoric's painting is characterised by laying down of semi-lazure layers with the help of the slow-drying oil (possibly walnut) base that enabled wet-on-wet painting.
 In the flesh tones, the moist oil base allows the modelling of smooth transitions into a single layer by adding pigment alla prima (Charlemagne).

 It was necessary for other specialised artists, who created a complex system of decorations, to collaborate on the final form of the pictures.
-These included relief decoration of the background and frame of the pictures (pastiglia), glued plastic decoration, small goldsmith's applications cast from tin and lead into moulds, the gilding of the background and goldsmith's products as, for example, small crosses attached to the panel with silver nails.
+These included relief decoration of the background and frame of the pictures (pastiglia), glued plastic decoration, small goldsmith's applications cast from tin and lead into moulds, the gilding of the background, and goldsmith's products such as small crosses attached to the panel with silver nails.